codenotary/immudb/README.md

 1. [What does it look like?](#what-does-it-look-like) - Take a quick tour through the project
 2. [Our userbase](#user-base) - Our userbase
-3. [Quickstart](#quickstart) - How to try it now on your systems, get a Docket container running in seconds
+3. [Quickstart](#quickstart) - How to try it now on your systems, get a Docker container running in seconds
 4. [Why immudb](#why-immudb) - Why people love immudb and how it compares with other solutions
 5. [News](#news) - The latest news about immudb
 6. [How immudb works](#how-immudb-works) - A high-level diagram of how immudb works